OpenWater Group

 Respecting boundaries.
 If someone declines your outreach, accept it.
 Do not repeat, escalate, or work around their response.

-The Code applies at all OpenWater Events, including the Summit, local chapter gatherings, dinners, salons, workshops, AI Bootcamps, speed networking sessions, and any other OpenWater-affiliated gathering.
-Participants at Events are expected to:
+The Code applies at all OpenWater events, including the Summit, local chapter gatherings, dinners, salons, workshops, AI Bootcamps, speed networking sessions, and any other OpenWater-affiliated gathering.
+Participants at events are expected to:

 Behave professionally and courteously toward all attendees, speakers, staff, venue personnel, and vendors.

-Follow any health, safety, or logistical guidelines communicated by OpenWater Group or the Event venue.
+Follow any health, safety, or logistical guidelines communicated by OpenWater Group or the event venue.

-Consume alcohol responsibly at Events where alcohol is served.
+Consume alcohol responsibly at events where alcohol is served.
 Intoxication that leads to disruptive, unsafe, or unprofessional behavior is a violation of this Code.

 Respect the physical space, property, and personal belongings of others and of the venue.

-OpenWater Group may remove any Participant from an Event whose behavior violates this Code, creates a safety concern, or disrupts the Event, in its sole discretion and without refund or liability.
+OpenWater Group may remove any Participant from an event whose behavior violates this Code, creates a safety concern, or disrupts the event, in its sole discretion and without refund or liability.

 Staff and facilitator instructions.
 Participants must comply promptly with reasonable instructions from OpenWater staff, moderators, hosts, facilitators, or Regional Captains relating to safety, conduct, event operations, or community standards.
-This applies at all Events, on the Platform, and in all virtual programs.
-Arguing with or refusing to follow staff instructions in the moment is a violation of this Code.

 The Platform and any digital tools or channels provided by OpenWater are professional resources.
 Participants are expected to: